pratiksangraula-lab/e-portfolio-4-Censorship-and-Government/README.md

 ![Workshop 9 attendance](workshop-photo.jpg)

 *Proof of attendance at the Week 9 workshop, Censorship and Government.
 Tutor: G Galea.
-Date: [EDIT: workshop date].
 Campus: CQUniversity Sydney.*

 ---